Breast Augmentation and Lifts: A Complete Guide to Breast Surgery

 Whether you are a mother whose breasts have lost their fullness and perkiness due to breastfeeding, or a woman who simply wants to feel more confident about her body, there is hope for improvement.

 Regardless of your circumstances, finding an experienced surgeon, board-certified by the American Society of Plastic Surgeons (ASPS) can discuss your options to give you youthful, shapely breasts.

-Whether you need a breast augmentation, breast lift, silicone implants, or saline implants, at Austin-Weston the Center for Cosmetic Surgery, the four board-certified plastic surgeons along with our dedicated staff are here to help you through the process based on what’s best for you, your body, and your financial boundaries.
+Whether you need a breast augmentation, breast lift, silicone implants, or saline implants, at Austin-Weston the Center for Cosmetic Surgery, the three board-certified plastic surgeons along with our dedicated staff are here to help you through the process based on what’s best for you, your body, and your financial boundaries.

 Continue reading for more information on breast surgery, and the considerations associated with each option.